frankfyf/MFVDM-cryo/README.md

 ## Introduction
-This is the MATLAB implementation of the algorithm presented in the paper "Cryo-Electron Microscopy Image Denoising Using Multi-Frequency Vector Diffusion Maps."
+This is the MATLAB implementation of the algorithm presented in the paper "<a href="https://ieeexplore.ieee.org/document/9506435">_Cryo-Electron Microscopy Image Denoising Using Multi-Frequency Vector Diffusion Maps_</a>" by Yifeng Fan and Zhizhen Zhao.

 ## Package Required
 This implementation requires **ASPIRE** package to perform the preprocessing steps and initial classification and alignment, which can be downloaded from http://spr.math.princeton.edu/